AdityaSingh17/CNLAB/PartA/README.md

 ```
 cd ns-allinone-2.31/ns-2.31/tcl/<new-folder>/
 ```
-Place all the .tcl files into the "new-folder" folder, run them suitable command.
+Place all the .tcl files into the "new-folder" folder, run them with suitable command.
 ### NOTE
 For the wireless programs (GSM and CDMA) place the .tcl files in the wireless-scripts directory.
-Change directory with the following command.
+Change directory with the following command. *Do not create a new folder here*.
 ```
 cd ns-allinone-2.31/ns-2.31/tcl/ex/wireless-scripts/
 ```